MilesHunter/034GameJam/READMEFORAGENT.md

 - `AllocatableBall` (`Assets/Scripts/Balls/AllocatableBall.cs`)
   - Player-spawned / auto-spawned connection balls.
   - `Delete()` disconnects from all connected sticks, then destroys the GameObject.
-  - These are what the **Select** tool is allowed to select & delete.

 - `ProductionBall` (`Assets/Scripts/Balls/ProductionBall.cs`)
   - When `connectedToInitial` becomes true, periodically produces: